ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.chromecast/README.md

 <a href="https://discord.gg/4EBGwBE"><img src="https://discordapp.com/api/guilds/743167951875604501/widget.png?style=banner2" width="25%"></a>

 ## Instructions

-1. Install into ioBroker
+1. Install this adapter into ioBroker
-   1. Go to your ioBroker Adapters tab
-   2. Select and install Google Home adapter
-2. Add an instance of the Google Home adapter
-   * it should automatically run after it is installed
-3. (optional) If you plan to stream local files you need to configure the adapter
+2(optional) If you plan to stream local files you need to configure the adapter
    * you need to have an ioBroker web server instance
-4. Check your log: you should see logs about the detected devices
+3. Check your log: you should see logs about the detected devices
-5. Write an URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.`<your chromecast name>`.player.url2play
+4. Write a URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.`<your chromecast name>`.player.url2play
-6. The URL should start playing on your device
+5. The URL should start playing on your device

 ## Features
 * detect devices with multicast-dns
   * optionally add additional manually configured devices in admin pannel
 * create ioBroker objects for each found device